keypom/keypom-docs/docs/Tutorials/Basics/ft-drops.md

 More information on the `ftData` parameter can be found [here](../../keypom-sdk/interfaces/FTData.md).

 :::info
-So long as the funder has an adaquette FT balance, all you need to do is call `createDrop` with `ftData` to create the drop.
+So long as the funder has an adequate FT balance, all you need to do is call `createDrop` with `ftData` to create the drop.

 The SDK will **automatically** register Keypom on the FT contract and transfer the FTs to Keypom for you.
 :::